PHOENIX26012000/SC-App/README.md

 ## Installation

 This application was mainly developed for the means of the study project, so that it is currently not released into the Google Play Store.
-There are to ways of installing the application: A developer may clone this repository and deploy the application via Android Studio, whereas a normal user may install the application via a pre-build `.apk` file.
+There are to ways of installing the application: A developer may clone this repository and deploy the application via Android Studio, whereas a normal user may install the application via a pre-build `happy_share.apk` file.

 ### Developer

 The application was developed with [Android Studio](https://developer.android.com/studio/index.html).
-The Target Sdk Version was set to *API 23: Android 6.0 (Marshmallow)*, whereas the Min Sdk Version was set to *API 21: Android 5.0 (Lollipop)*.
+The target sdk version was set to *API 23: Android 6.0 (Marshmallow)*, whereas the min sdk version was set to *API 21: Android 5.0 (Lollipop)*.
 In order to build the application on your own, please make sure to install Android Studio, preferably the latest version, and install the required Android Sdks (Software Development Kits).
 After this step, there are two ways of installing the application, whereas both require a preliminary step.

 **Preliminary Step**: The application uses external Google services that require an API_KEY.